cyberark/cyberark-conjur-cli/design/authn-ldap.md

 ### User Experience

-The `conjur login` command should support LDAP authentication.
+The `conjur init` command should support LDAP authentication.
 It should be possible to specify the authentication type using the
 `-t` or `--authn-type` option.
 The default value should be `authn` (same as current), and it should additionally support `ldap`.
 When using `ldap`, a `--ldap-service-id` option should be mandatory.
 If the `--ldap-service-id` option is specified, then `--authn-type` should default to `ldap`.